ijust-repo/Judge93/docs/api_doc.md

 > **NOTE:**

 >- `team_id` is the Id of the team in database.
->- "contests"  is contests with acception condition and conditions are from {"accepted" , "pending" , "rejected"}.
+>- "contests"  is contests with acception status and they are from {"accepted" , "pending" , "rejected"}.
 >- If response status code is **406** then the team does not exist.

 -------